DFE-Digital/publish-teacher-training/guides/cycle-period-testing.md

 `RecruitmentCycle#current_and_open?` and the `:recruitment_cycle` factory
 default all resolve to a different year.

-## Latent test failures
+## Latent test failures, and the default that prevents them

-A spec that does not pin the clock is not asserting "this behaviour".
+A spec running at an uncontrolled clock is not asserting "this behaviour".
 It is asserting "this behaviour, given whatever period the machine happened to be in".

 That is a latent failure, not a passing test.
 When it eventually fails, nothing has regressed.
-The spec was never testing what it claimed, and it happened to run in the period where the claim held.
+The spec was never testing what it claimed, and it happened to be run in the period where the claim held.
+Green on main would tell you nothing about whether the suite passes on 29 September.

-Two things follow.

-**Green on main is not evidence.** The suite passing today tells you nothing about whether it passes on 29 September.
+**The default removes this.** Any example that sets no `travel:` runs at `CycleTimetableHelpers.default_travel`, which is `Find::CycleTimetable.mid_cycle`: the ordinary state, with Find open, Apply open, no banners and the deadline not passed.
+Holding an irrelevant variable constant is what a test should do, and most specs have no business caring which cycle period it is.

+What the default does not do is test the other periods.
+That coverage has to be asked for deliberately, either by pinning a spec with `travel:` or by sweeping the suite with `CYCLE_PERIOD`.
+Accidental coverage from the calendar was never
+coverage: it was unrepeatable and it arrived unannounced.

+Two caveats worth knowing.

+**The default's year moves when a cycle rolls over.** `mid_cycle` resolves through `current_year`, so on the day Find opens for a new cycle the default jumps a year.
+Specs that hardcode a year in their assertions but set no `travel:` will notice.
+Pin those explicitly.

-**The table runs out.** `cycle_year_for_time` raises `NoRecruitmentCycleExists` for any instant outside every entry in `CYCLE_DATES`.
+**The table still runs out.** `cycle_year_for_time` raises `NoRecruitmentCycleExists` for any instant outside every entry in `CYCLE_DATES`.
-The last entry is 2027, whose `find_closes` is 2027-10-04.
-After that date, `current_year` raises and effectively the entire suite fails until a 2028 entry is added.
+After the last entry's `find_closes`, `current_year` raises and effectively the whole suite fails until the next year is added.
+See [Maintenance](#maintenance).

 ## Pinning the clock in specs